MicrosoftDocs/minecraft-creator/creator/Commands/commands/clearspawnpoint.md

 ## Arguments
 - `player`: target
 The player whose checkpoint should be cleared.
-Must be a [target selector](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) or player name.
+When using this command in a command block, a [target selector](https://learn.microsoft.com/minecraft/creator/documents/commandsintroduction#target-selectors) or player name must be specified.
+When using this command in chat, if no target is specified, then default target is the player using the command.